JxTang-bioinformatics/PretiMeth/README.md

 https://github.com/JxTang-bioinformatics/PretiMeth

-Installation has been tested in Windows with Visual studio 2017 and Python 2.7 (and 3.6).
+Installation has been tested in Windows with Visual studio 2017 and Python 2.7 (and 3.6) and R 3.5.1.

 **Prediction tool:**